JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 You see, when I was 14 I was in some required science classes in Junior High School.
 I didn’t particularly like them or hate them; they were simply required classes.
 But in his mind the fact I was—for example—studying biochemistry meant I actually had a passion for the subject.
 Thus somehow I would care to listen to him blather on and on about whatever grad student class bullshit he was doing as if I cared.

 In between that bullshit I did things like use pipettes to fill things or use the autoclave to disinfect things.
-But there was no independence in these tasks
+But there was no independence in these tasks.
+No matter what I did or how I did it, my brother was hovering nearby, micromanaging me.

+It was horrible.
+But at least he paid.
+How much, I don’t remember, but I remember at the end of each day he would pull some money out of his pocket and gave it to me.
+It felt less like a job and more like he was paying me to be his friend.

 ***